openmc-dev/openmc/docs/source/methods/physics.rst

     c_{\ell,j} < \xi_2 < c_{\ell,j+1}

 where :math:`\xi_2` is a random number sampled uniformly on :math:`[0,1)`.
-At this point, we need to inteporlate between the successive values on the outgoing energy distribution using either histogram or linear-linear interpolation.
+At this point, we need to interpolate between the successive values on the outgoing energy distribution using either histogram or linear-linear interpolation.
 The formulas for these can be derived along the same lines as those found in :ref:`angle-tabular`.
 For histogram interpolation, the interpolated outgoing